EngineScript/EngineScript/README.md

 Edit the following file: **home/EngineScript/enginescript-install-options.txt**.

-You can edit the file directly from the console using the following command:
+Download the file via FTP and edit it using your favorite text editor.
+You may also edit the file directly from the console using the following command:
 ```shell
 nano /home/EngineScript/enginescript-install-options.txt
 ```